Random networks with sublinear preferential attachment: The giant component: The variance of the number of vertices in large clusters

-\begin{proof} Let $v, w$ be two distinct vertices of $\cG_N$.
-We start by exploring the neighbourhood of $v$ similarly as in Section~5.
+where $V$ is independent of ${\mathcal G}_N$ and uniformly distributed on $\{1,\ldots,N\}$. \end{prop} \begin{pf} Let $v, w$ be two distinct vertices of $\cG_N$.
+We start by exploring the neighborhood of $v$ similarly as in Section~\ref{se1stcoupling}.
 As before we classify the vertices as veiled, active and dead, and in the beginning only $v$ is active and the remaining vertices are veiled.
-In one exploration step we pick the leftmost active vertex and consecutively (from the left to the right) explore its immediate neighbours in the set of veiled vertices only.
+In one exploration step we pick the leftmost active vertex and consecutively (from the left to the right) explore its immediate neighbors in the set of veiled vertices only.
 Newly found vertices are activated and the vertex to be explored is set to dead after the exploration.
-We immediately stop the exploration once one of the events \begin{itemize} \item[(A)] the number of unveiled vertices in the cluster reaches $c_N$, \item[(B)] one vertex in $\{1,\dots,n_N\}$ is activated, or \item[(C)] there are no more active vertices left, \end{itemize} happens.
+We immediately stop the exploration once one of the events: \begin{longlist}[(C)] \item[(A)] the number of unveiled vertices in the cluster reaches $c_N$, \item[(B)] one vertex in $\{1,\ldots,n_N\}$ is activated or \item[(C)] there are no more active vertices left, \end{longlist} happens.
 Note that when we stop due to (A) or (B) the exploration of the last vertex might not be finished.
-In that case we call this vertex \emph{semi-active}.
+In that case we call this vertex \textit{semi-active}.